raygun101/MarkupKit/README.md

     <UIButton style="systemButton" title="Press Me!" titleLabel.font="Helvetica-Bold 32"/>

-A few attributes have special meaning in MarkupKit and do not represent either properties or actions.
+A few attributes have special meaning in MarkupKit and do not represent properties.
 These include "style", "class", and "id".
 Their respective purposes are explained in more detail later.

 Additionally, attributes whose names begin with "on" represent control events, or "actions".
 The values of these attributes represent the handler methods that are triggered when their associated events are fired.
 For example, this markup creates a button with an associated action that will be triggered when the button is pressed: